Please click below to sign in to your MyToyota account

 Pallet flow racking systems are also referred to as “gravity flow” racking systems.
 Pallet flow racking systems are best suited for the first-in, first-out (FIFO) inventory management methodology.
 When you load a pallet from the loading aisle and onto the lane rollers, gravity allows the pallet to roll to the front of the system.
 When the pallet is removed from the front of the racking system, the pallets behind roll to the front of the lane.
 Pallet flow racking allows for high-density storage while maintaining FIFO.
 Some pallet flow racking systems may hold up to 20 pallets deep in one lane, minimizing the number of aisles needed to store items while maintaining efficient inventory turnover.

 Drive-In racking systems are great for storing large volumes of just a few SKUs and can also be configured to manage inventory with FIFO or last-in, first-out (LIFO).
 With drive-in racking, the forklift literally drives into the racking system to move a pallet.
-This type of pallet racking system is cost effective by maximizing the amount of storage space in your warehouse.
+This type of pallet racking system is cost-effective by maximizing the amount of storage space in your warehouse.